-- · our plans to develop and commercialize our drug candidates; - the timing of our planned clinical trials of our drug candidates; - the timing of our Marketing Authorization Application, or MAA, filing for A-101 40% Topical Solution for the treatment of seborrheic keratosis, or SK, and the timing of our investigational new drug application, or IND, for ATI-50002; - the timing of and our ability to obtain and maintain regulatory approvals for our drug candidates; - the clinical utility of our drug candidates; - · our commercialization, marketing and manufacturing capabilities and strategy; - our expectations about the willingness of patients to pay out of pocket for procedures using our drug candidates for the treatment of SK; - our expectations about the willingness of dermatologists to use A-101 40% Topical Solution for the treatment of SK; our intellectual property position; - our plans to in-license or acquire additional drug candidates for other dermatological conditions to build a fully integrated dermatology company; and - · our estimates regarding future revenue, expenses and needs for additional financing.
+- · our plans to commercialize ESKATA in the United States; - · our plans to develop and commercialize our other drug candidates; - the timing of our planned clinical trials of our drug candidates; - the timing of the submission of our NDA for A-101 45% Topical Solution for the treatment of common warts; - the timing of and our ability to obtain and maintain regulatory approvals for our drug candidates; - · the clinical utility of our drug candidates; - · our commercialization, marketing and manufacturing capabilities and strategy; - · our expectations about the willingness of patients to pay out of pocket for procedures using ESKATA for the treatment of SK; - our expectations about the willingness of dermatologists to use ESKATA for the treatment of SK; - the timing of our INDs for our immunology drug candidates; - · our efforts to obtain five year NCE exclusivity from the FDA and a patent term extension from the USPTO; - · our intellectual property position; - our plans to in-license or acquire additional drug candidates for other dermatological conditions to build a fully integrated dermatology company; and - · our estimates regarding future revenue, expenses and needs for additional financing.

 You should refer to "Item 1A.
 Risk Factors" in this Annual Report for a discussion of important factors that may cause our actual results to differ materially from those expressed or implied by our forward-looking statements.
 As a result of these factors, we cannot assure you that the forward-looking statements in this Annual Report will prove to be accurate.
 Furthermore, if our forward-looking statements prove to be inaccurate, the inaccuracy may be material.
 In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame, or at all.
-The forward-looking statements may cause our views to change.
-However, while we may elect to update these forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
+The forward-looking statements in this Annual Report represent our views as of the date of this Annual Report.
+We anticipate that subsequent events and developments may cause our views to change.
+However, while we may elect to update these forward-looking statements at some point in the future, we undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
 You should, therefore, not rely on these forward-looking statements as representing our views as of any date subsequent to the date of this Annual Report.